mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ## The rationale to map the business requirements to the Data Visualisations

-- Enhance Customer Retention and Engagement
+- Enhance Customer Retention and Engagement.
-- Enhance Marketing and Strategy for High Value Customers (loyalty & Reward Schemes)
+- Enhance Marketing and Strategy for High Value Customers (loyalty & Reward Schemes).
-- Optimise Product Offerings and Inventory Management
+- Optimise Product Offerings and Inventory Management.
-- Drive Expansion To Other Regions
+- Drive Expansion To Other Regions.
-- Drive Strategic Sales Growth
+- Drive Strategic Sales Growth.

 These business objectives are achieved by thoroughly understanding the data through processing and visualisation.
 This approach provides actionable insights and potential solutions to meet the business requirements.